alexmickelson-2025/raft-CarlosBlanco1/README.md

-7. Given that the leader has sent an AppendEntriesRPC to the other nodes When a node realizes that a new log entry has been commited It should save that log entry
+7. Given that the leader has sent an AppendEntriesRPC to the other nodes When a node realizes that a new log entry has been commited Then it should save that log entry in its log

-8. Given a leader sent an AppendEntriesRPC with the index and the term When a follower doesn't find a an entry in its log with the same index and term Then the follower should refuse any new entries and return failure
+8. Given a leader sent an AppendEntriesRPC with the index and the term of the new log entry When a follower doesn't find a an entry in its log with the same index and term Then the follower should refuse any new entries and return failure

-9. Given a leader sent an AppendEntriesRPC with the index and the term When a follower does find a an entry in its log with the same index and term Then the follower should return sucess
+9. Given a leader sent an AppendEntriesRPC with the index and the term of the new log entry When a follower does find a an entry in its log with the same index and term Then the follower should return success

 10. Given a leader has been created
 When it's being initialized
-Then it should initialize all the nextIndex values to the index just after the one in its log
+Then it should initialize all the nextIndex values to the index immediately following the last entry in its log

 11. Given the leader sent an AppendEntriesRPC with the index and the term When a follower detects an inconsistency and returns failure